Limpanfx/Scripts-Repository/Natural Disaster Survival/Readme.md

 # Natural Disaster Survival Script

-This is a simple Roblox script for **Natural Disaster Survival** that auto-corrects your position back to the lobby if you get teleported.
+This is a simple Roblox script for **Natural Disaster Survival** that auto-corrects your position/teleports you back to the lobby if you get teleported by the game.

 ## Loadstring